Francodo/ETL/README.md

-# ETL-Extract Transform and Load- An automated process of data extraction, transformation and loading to AWS Bucket or PostgresSQL database
+# ETL-Extract Transform and Load- An automated process of data extraction, transformation and loading to AWS RDS-Bucket or PostgresSQL database

 Francis Odo